Diving Phi Phi

 4. King Cruiser

-Sank by running aground in May 1997 the wreck is disintegrating fast now and penetration almost impossible but is a great dive site all the same..
-The deepest part is the the propellers at 30 metres deep but the passenger decks between 18 and 24 metres is where the action is.
+A ferry that sank by running aground on the reef in May 1997 the wreck is disintegrating fast now.
+Penetration is almost impossible but is a great dive site all the same..
+The deepest part of the wreck is at the the propellers at 30 metres deep.
+The passenger deck between 18 and 24 metres is where the action is.
 Tons of marine life there including schools of snappers, small barracuda, lion fish and scorpionfish.